What are the Building a Lasting Legacy Campaign Scholarships?

 One applicant receives a full scholarship that provides reimbursement for registration, travel, meals, and housing costs.
 For the National Institute for Early Childhood Professional Development, this is the Diane Trister Dodge Scholarship Award.
 For the Annual Conference & Expo, this is the Dr. Jerlean E. Daniel Scholarship.

-How do I apply for a scholarship to the 2015 Annual Conference?
+How do I apply for a scholarship to the 2016 Institute?

-Submit a completed application form and one professional recommendation by September 7, 2015.
-(Applications for the 2016 National Institute will be available in early January.)
+Applications for the 2016 National Institute will be available in early January.

 Who is eligible for a scholarship?